kevincontri/blog-rest-api/README.md

 - Integraded APIRouters for better organization of routes.
 - Application dockerized.

-A backend service in a REST-style for managing users, posts and comments using `FastAPI`.
 This project demonstrates fundamental backend development concepts, such as:

 - RESTful routing
 - Layered architecture in MVC pattern